tahoe-lafs/magic-folder/docs/datamodel.rst

 A collection of Tahoe-LAFS servers constitutes "a **Grid**".

-Tahoe-LAFS stores data in "**Capabilities**".
+Tahoe-LAFS stores data accessed via "**Capabilities**".
 In this document, we talk about several kinds of these:

 - **Immutable Capability**: some data whose contents will never change (write once).

 - **Mutable Directory Capability**: this sort of capability allows one computer to hold a "Write Capability" that authorizes changes while sharing a **Read-Only Directory Capability** with other computers.
-  Clients with the latter kind will see changes made.
+  Clients with the latter kind will see changes made by the computer that can write.
   The capability contains names pointing to either contents (files) or other Directory Capabilities (sub-directories).

   It is **vital to note** that **only a single computer** may hold and use the Write Capability.